sandcassociates/knowledge-base/docs/basin-delineation.md

     ![](../assets/images/drawing-example)

-12. Identify the [pervious] drainage areas and create Complex Shapes
+12. Identify the [pervious] drainage areas and create complex shapes

+    -   The Complex Shapes tool is located at **Drawing** > **Groups** > **Complex Shapes**

-    -   Only draw shapes up to the ROW (right of way) line unless instructed otherwise.
+    -   Only draw shapes up to the [ROW (right-of-way) line] unless instructed otherwise.
 Attach the ROW reference file to make sure you are staying within the ROW.

     -   Make sure to use the Complex Shape tool to make the basins a shape, rather than a bunch of lines.
 This will let you to get the accurate area measurement of the shape.

-    -   The Complex Shapes tool is located at **Drawing** > **Groups** > **Complex Shapes**

 13. Create a new, separate level, called something like `ANNO_Pervious_Areas` or `ANNO_Impervious_Areas`.